 The outcome, a multi-coloured fence constructed after we gained consent and faced the neighbour and, still stands as an iconic neighbourhood feature.

-Even after nearly two decades.
+Even after two decades.